-Customize namespace scoped resources in Azure Kubernetes Fleet Manager with resource overrides
+Customize namespace-scoped resources in Azure Kubernetes Fleet Manager with resource overrides

-The resource override feature allows you to modify or override specific attributes of existing resources within a namespace.
-With ResourceOverride, you can define rules based on cluster labels, specifying changes to be applied to resources such as Deployments, StatefulSets, ConfigMaps, or Secrets.
-These changes can include updates to container images, environment variables, resource limits, or any other configurable parameters, ensuring consistent management and enforcement of configurations across your Fleet-managed Kubernetes clusters.
+You can modify or override specific attributes of existing resources within a namespace.
+With ResourceOverride, you can define rules based on cluster labels and specify changes to be applied to resources such as Deployments, StatefulSets, ConfigMaps, or Secrets.

 API components